shloakvatsyayan/LimboAuthReloaded/README.md

 [![Join our Discord](https://img.shields.io/discord/775778822334709780.svg?logo=discord&label=Discord)](https://discord.gg/bonknetwork)

-Auth System built in virtual server (Limbo).
+Auth System built in a virtual server (Limbo).
 This is a fork of [LimboAuth](https://github.com/Elytrium/LimboAuth), and is currently used on `play.bonkmc.net`.
+The goal of this fork is simply to add fixes, features, and future updates to a rarely maintained and useful project.

 ## See also